top of page

 De-Icing and Salting Services in Fairhaven, MA

-Ice is what gets businesses sued, not snow.
+Ice is what gets businesses sued.

 Freeze-thaw cycles, overnight refreezing, and black ice create dangerous conditions even after plowing and shoveling are done.